RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 ## How it works

-When starting the application with parameters, a variable called `main_file` is created, which contains all lines from all log files provided, sorted by time.
-Any function called accesses and modifies the `logs` variable of your `main_file`, so you may chain multiple functions.
+When starting the application with parameters, a variable called `logs` is created, which contains all lines from all log files provided, sorted by time.
+Any function called accesses and modifies the `logs` variable of your `logs`, so you may chain multiple functions.
-To reset the work set and remove all filters, call `main_file.reset_work_set()`.
+To reset the work set and remove all filters, call `logs.reset_work_set()`.

 ## Example